codedragon/code_reviews/slides.md

+## The problem (exception) is at the bottom
-## In a simple stack trace, the problem is usally at the bottom, and the code that caused it directly above it.
+## for a simple stack,  the code that caused it is directly above it.

 ```
 Traceback (most recent call last):
-  File "bad_stack.py", line 20, in <module>
+  File "bad_stack.py", line 17, in <module>
     create_exception()
   File "bad_stack.py", line 15, in create_exception
     print(hello)